🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Power consumption:

-Power consumption is important when it comes to BLE products.
+Power consumption is important when it comes to Bluetooth LE products.
 This is because most of these products use current-constrained power sources, like lithium-ion coin cell batteries.

 The module's CPU and the radio will be some of the most power-hungry components in your product.
 When it comes to how much power a module uses while in transmit, receive, and sleep modes, you should select one with the most power-saving design to cater to the expected battery life of your product.